To celebrate Afternoon Tea week, here are some of the tastiest places to go with your members all year-round.

-This year, Harewood in Yorkshire has opened the Billiard Room for just that, giving group visitors a new experience, allowing them to enjoy a selection of delicate finger sandwiches (Nduja Devilled Egg Mayonnaise anyone?), home-made scones, cakes and sweet treats – brought together of course by a pot of tea or coffee, or treat yourselves to a glass of fizz.
+Groups can opt to dine in the Billiard Room (pictured above) or relax on the south facing Terrace.
+Members can enjoy a selection of delicate finger sandwiches (Nduja Devilled Egg Mayonnaise anyone?), home-made scones, cakes and sweet treats – brought together of course by a pot of tea or coffee, or treat yourselves to a glass of fizz.

 2. French Brothers

-New this year, French Brothers now offers an intimate dining experience with ever changing scenery.
+French Brothers offers an intimate dining experience with ever changing scenery.
 Available from Windsor, Runnymede or Maidenhead, the ‘Tea Room Experience’ is the ideal cruise for groups looking for a traditional afternoon tea on the river.

 Sit back on a fully equipped modern vessel, taking in the views from the upper deck before dining in style in the comfortable lower saloon.
 Enjoy a glass of something special from the bar as you are served afternoon tea on china complete with three-tier cake stands full of delights.

 Groups visiting Wedgwood in Staffordshire can book a signature Wedgwood Afternoon Tea which consists of freshly baked scones, finger-cut sandwiches and delicious fancies, served upon the finest Wedgwood bone china of course.

 Special discounted admission rates for groups are available along with group dining packages and cream tea or refreshments on arrival.